-Narrow winding streets lined with new indie cafes and senbei shops passed down through generations, Yanaka in Tokyo is the perfect place to while away an afternoon.
+Narrow winding streets lined with new indie cafés and senbei (rice cracker) shops passed down through generations, Yanaka in Tokyo is the perfect place to while away an afternoon.

-Just a short walk from Ueno Park, the charm of the area is preserved by the tendency to re-purpose older buildings rather than rebuild, creating a contrast that remains somehow reassuring.
+This quiet neighborhood with a popular market street, beautiful sakura-lined cemetery and plenty of temples is just a short walk from Ueno Park.
+The charm of the area is preserved by the tendency to re-purpose older buildings rather than rebuild, creating a contrast between traditional and modern that is somehow reassuring.
 You can sample the old-fashioned treats of Japan followed up with some modern takes on their specialties, all within meters of each other.
-Whether you’re normally a wanderer or not, here you just can’t help it—every sidestreet is promising and each corner offers myriad possibilities.
+Whether you’re normally a wanderer or not, here you just can’t help it — every sidestreet is promising and each corner offers myriad possibilities.
 So allow us to give you a taste of what to expect before you head out to Yanaka yourself.

 Pro tip: If you don’t want to miss anything, you can book a guided walking tour of Yanaka.

 The Yanesen area

 Found in the Shitamachi district of old Tokyo, Yanaka forms part of the Yanesen area along with Nezu and Sendagi.
 Meaning ‘under city’, Shitamachi was once the lower side of Tokyo both literally (as marshland) and culturally, compared to the affluent Yamanote area.
 Dating back to the very formation of the city, the division arose when the Tokugawa shogunate gave the higher grounds to the artistocratic families (Yamanote meaning ‘mountain hands’) and filled in marshlands for merchants and tradesmen.
 While the names were never official, they stuck and are still used today by way of explaining the atmosphere of different areas.